theAldrin/College_Event_Request_Manager/README.md

 # Event Hub

 An App for Managing the entire process of acquiring consent for an event that is to be conducted in a college Environment.
+NB: Login with a mail(even if not existing) with '@tkmce.ac.in' at the end